houseofkodai/houseofkodai.github.io/remark/one.md

 .left[
 * depends upon _reliable_ internet connectivity.

+* not easy to use.

 * high complexity/cost to defend against ever growing cyber-threats.

-* complex to use.
 ]
 ---

 # innovation

 .left[
-* online-issuance

-* offline-verification
+## digital transactions that are:

+1. issued online

+2. verified offline
 ]

 ---